 Your holiday includes

-- 4 nights at the County Hotel, Llandudno or the Celtic Royal Hotel, Caernarfon
+- 4 nights at the Seafront Hotel, Llandudno or the Celtic Royal Hotel, Caernarfon

 - Breakfast and all evening meals